niplav/site/range_and_forecasting_accuracy.md

 	predictions made a shorter time before their resolution.
 This can be partially, but not completely explained by fact 2.
-2. Questions with a longer range (that is, time between the question being written and the question being resolved) generally have a higher accuracy than questions with a shorter range.
+2. Questions with a longer range (that is, time between the question being written and the question being resolved) generally receive predictions with a higher accuracy than questions with a shorter range.
 3. Predictions made on the same question earlier are generally less accurate than predictions that are made later.